jgriffith23/jgriffith23.github.io/_posts/2016-07-06-Two-Days-In.markdown

 # The Linux Command Line Is Amazing

-I haven't done much with Linux in years, but between my dabblings with *Automate the Boring Stuff with Python*, revisiting *Hacking: The Art of Exploitation*, and starting at Hackbright, I have a renwewed appreciation for the command line.
+I haven't done much with Linux in years, but between my own dabblings with Python, revisiting *Hacking: The Art of Exploitation*, and starting at Hackbright, I have a renwewed appreciation for the command line.
 It's so much faster to just do everything from the keyboard that I'm starting to resent clicking icons a little bit.

 # Git Isn't So Bad